emqx/emqx-docs/en_US/durability/managing-replication.md

 # Manage Replication

-This guide provides instructions on configuring data replication and ensuring high availability for EMQX durable storage.
-This guide consists of instructions for two scenarios: setting up a new EMQX cluster with durable storage and upgrading an existing cluster to enable durable storage.
+This guide provides instructions on configuring data replication and ensuring high availability for EMQX durable sessions.
+This guide consists of instructions for two scenarios: setting up a new EMQX cluster with durable sessions and upgrading an existing cluster to enable durable sessions.

 ## Initial Cluster Setup

-During the initial setup of the cluster, several configuration parameters influence how durable storage is established and data replication starts.
-These parameters cannot be changed in the runtime, and modifying them will not take any effect once the durable storage is initialized.
+During the initial setup of the cluster, several configuration parameters influence how durable sessions is established and data replication starts.
+These parameters cannot be changed in the runtime, and modifying them will not take any effect once the durable sessions is initialized.

 ### Replication Factor